Board of Directors

 Dr. Courtney Cowart

-Courtney is an Associate Dean of The School of Theology of The University of the South and Director of The Beecken Center in Sewanee, TN.
-She also serves as chair of the board of the Society for the Increase of the Ministry.
+Courtney is the Executive Director of the Society for the Increase of the Ministry.
 She brings a passion for the formation of a new generation of lay and ordained faith leaders, who are engaging beyond the limits of our familiar ecclesial church world, to the work of EES.

 The Rev. Canon Lee Crawford